PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He took a whiff of fresh air.
 He had a last glimpse of the trees through  secret way between the rocks.
 He made his goodbye to the world and then headed back into the darkness.

-This time it was harder.
-There was no light to follow.
-So he followed the darkness.
-Instead of heading towards the lightness and feeling of hope, at every turning he headed toward the feeling of stale, leaden fear.

-Finally he returned to the pool of darkness within the darkness.

-"You have returned," the shadow hissed in the darkness, "Why?"

-"I need to find a way up."

-"We told you, you must find the way out on your own."

-"Not out, back up.
-And with all the crap that's down here, you can't tell me nobody dropped a torch."